Scripted connectors with PowerShell

 connectorserver.exe) is located.
 Identity Cloud provides sample connector configurations and scripts that will enable you to get started with this toolkit.

 PowerShell combines a command-line shell and scripting language, built on the .NET Framework.
-For more information, see PowerShell Documentation.
+For more information, refer to PowerShell Documentation.